JuliaRegistries/TagBot/DEPLOYING.md

 $ serverless deploy --stage prod
 ```

-Note that your AWS credentials must be configured beforehand.

 You'll see a URL that ends with `/webhook/github`, this is your webhook endpoint.

 ## Setting Up the Webhook